angrycircuit/sc_pacman/README.md

 	- type the new lib's name in the first line on your right, and followe the same syntax

 ### Suggestion :D
-You can learn `markdown` to make this page look more better!
+You can learn `markdown` to make this page look better!

 **Leon**